Eagle Nest Lake State Park

 Eagle Nest Lake State Park is a state park in New Mexico, United States, located outside Eagle Nest, approximately 30 mi east of Taos.
 It was established on July 3, 2004.
 Its main attraction is a 2400 acre lake which is popular for fishing and boating in summer, and ice fishing, cross-country skiing and snowshoeing in winter.

 The lake itself is a man-made reservoir created when the Cimarron River was impounded by the Eagle Nest Dam in 1918.
-Before this, the St. Louis, Rocky Mountain and Pacific Railroad did some grading work in 1907 on an unfinished extension from its terminus at Ute Park to Taos, including boring a tunnel here.
+Before this, the St. Louis, Rocky Mountain and Pacific Railway did some grading work in 1907 on an unfinished extension from its terminus at Ute Park to Taos, including boring a tunnel here.

 The lake is home to several species of fish, including rainbow trout, brown trout, kokanee salmon, yellow perch, common carp, white sucker, and northern pike, which were introduced into Eagle Nest Lake (by law, anglers must harvest/keep pike, because of their threat to the lake's gamefish populations).

 Eagle Nest Lake is at an elevation of 8300 ft, making it an alpine lake, and it is situated in a glacial valley on the slopes of Wheeler Peak, New Mexico's highest mountain.
 The surrounding mountains are rich in wildlife such as elk, deer, turkeys and bears.